microsoft/WhatTheHack/055-AzureADandAADB2B/Student/03-invite-guest.md

 ## Success Criteria

 1. Your new guest user is invited.
-2. Invited user have received and accepted the invitation.
+2. Invited user has received and accepted the invitation.
 3. Sign in with the guest user account is successful(using [Authr](https://authr.biz/)).